 #5.
 Seek help.
 There is no need to act brave when you are feeling down.
 Talk with someone you trust and ventilate your thoughts.
 Make sure that the person you are talking to is someone who is able to help you see reality in a proper light.
 After listening to you, he or she will be able to tell you exactly why situations are not as bad as it seems to be.

 #6.
 Do not spend time answering your critics.
 If you do so, you will waste your time and valuable energy.
 Let your achievement do the talking.
 Criticism, if you listen to it too much, can take away your ability to concentrate on your goal.

 #7.
 Make prayer a habit.
-Those who suddenly think about calling to God for help will possibly find that they don’t have his phone number.
+Those who suddenly think about calling to God for help would possibly find that they don’t have his phone number.
 But those who are familiar with God by spending time with him daily will find it much easier to tell God how tempted they are to quit.
-When such a honest prayer is made, God often sends his angels to strengthen; and often these angels are people whom we least expected to be there for us at that critical hour.
+When such an honest prayer is made, God often sends his angels to strengthen you; and often these angels are people whom you least expected to be there for you at that critical hour.